raspberrypilearning/flower-generator/en/step_8.md

 --- /task ---

-This code will create 100 flowers with different colours but all the same size and numbers of petals.
+This code will create 100 flowers with different colours but all with the same size and numbers of petals.

 ![flowers just with random colours](images/flower-random-colour.png)